 Erika Street is a producer and director of documentaries, short films, radio programs, and educational videos.
 Erika’s directorial debut, The Closure Myth, was broadcast nationally on LinkTV and internationally on AlJazeera English.
 Her short fiction film Inside took the Honorable Mention prize at the Speechless Film Festival and was nominated for a Maverick Movie Award for Best Picture.
 Erika has acted as location producer for the NBC Nightly News with Tom Brokaw; is a former winner of the CINE 5 on 5 for 5 pitch session; and has acted as a production assistant and soundperson for films by the Academy Award nominated Nomadic Pictures, the Today Show, National Geographic, Discovery Canada and NBC’s Life Moments.

-Shelly Solomon / United States / 2016 / Documentary / 77 minsEBB and FLOW follows ninety-three-year-old Jerry (Eiichi) Yamashita's recounting of the family history to his son Patrick as they cook Japanese oysters around a campfire.
-Relying on Jerry's memories and the help of rare archival footage, beginning with his father Masahide's decision to immigrate to America in 1900 in pursuit of opportunity, the Yamashitas' journey spanning three generations of entrepreneurial spirit in the face of struggle and uncertainty, is revealed.
-Today the elder Yamashita is beginning to be recognized for his very important pioneering efforts to save the shellfish industry from collapse in the 1930s with a Japanese Oyster.
-The Yamashitas' family story is an inspiring one, and a cautionary tale about how a society can turn against its immigrants in challenging times, and is as relevant today as ever.
+Shelly Solomon / Features / United States / 2016 / Documentary / 77 minsEBB AND FLOW follows ninety-three-year-old Jerry (Eiichi) Yamashita’s recounting of the family history to his son Patrick as they cook Japanese oysters around a campfire.
+Relying on Jerry’s memories and the help of rare archival footage, beginning with his father Masahide’s decision to immigrate to America from Japan in 1900, the Yamashitas' journey spanning three generations of entrepreneurial spirit in the face of endless struggle and uncertainty, is revealed.
+Today Masahide is just beginning to be recognized for his very important pioneering efforts to save the shellfish industry from complete collapse in the 1930s with a Japanese oyster.
+The Yamashita family story is an inspiring one, but at the same time a cautionary tale about how a society can turn against its immigrants in challenging times, and is as relevant today as ever.
 Were it not for Masahide, today’s thriving shellfish farming industry with its legions of passionate oyster connoisseurs may never have come to pass in the United States.
 “Ebb and Flow”... is the finest documentary on the story of a Japanese-American family I have seen to date. —David Yamaguchi, North American Post Newspaper, Seattle Co-presented by: JACL Seattle and Pacific Coast Shellfish Growers Association.